 Dallastown is a very small borough located in the state of Pennsylvania.
-With a population of 4,017 people and two constituent neighborhoods, Dallastown is the 368th largest community in Pennsylvania.
-Dallastown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 3,857 people and two constituent neighborhoods, Dallastown is the 368th largest community in Pennsylvania.
+Much of the housing stock in Dallastown was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dallastown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dallastown is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dallastown who work in sales jobs (18.29%), office and administrative support (12.57%), and management occupations (6.31%).
+Dallastown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dallastown is a borough of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Dallastown who work in sales jobs (18.56%), office and administrative support (12.02%), and business and financial occupations (9.86%).

 The people who call Dallastown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dallastown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dallastown include Irish, English, Italian, and Polish.
+Important ancestries of people in Dallastown include German, Irish, English, Italian, and French.

 The most common language spoken in Dallastown is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.